 Fresh fish and seafood are a specialty of this area with fruits, vegetables and root crops like sweet potato all prepared in traditional and home style cooking.
 Your menu may include salads, rice, pasta, pizza and a variety of meats as available.

 Our cook, with the help of local women will make sure you get tasty meals and expose you to new tastes.

 Tea and coffee is available 24/7 and our water is sourced from a spring at the the top of hill which is always fresh and piped direct to the retreat.

 The bar is stocked with icy cold Sol Brew beer, basic spirits, Australia white and red wines and bubbles and a full range of soft drinks.

 We hope that feel apart of the "Papatura family" when visiting this unspoiled natural playground.

 Built above the bar is our library, lounge and chill zone.
-We run a "take one leave one" options with all novels and a huge selection non fictional cultural, WW2 and Solomon Islands book which stay at the Retreat.
-It a great place to pactice yoga, play a board game or cards or simply chill out over the the house reef and beautiful bay.
+We run a "take one leave one" options with all novels and a huge selection non fictional cultural, WW2 and Solomon Islands books which stay at the Retreat.
+It a great place to practice yoga, play a board game or cards or simply chill out over the the house reef and beautiful bay.

 We are so isolated that Papatura's link to the world is via satellite, for a fee you can check on loved ones or important emails via our computer or use our satellite phone .
-Some mobile will get reception in the waters around the island.
+Some mobiles will get reception in the waters around the island; however, this is rare.